-If you stop attending class or if you are in an online class and stop submitting assignments, but do not turn in a withdrawal form by the deadline, you are still enrolled in class.
-You will be given a grade of FA, which means you have failed due to not attending class and not completing your assignments.
-Please refer to the current academic calendar available on the Nashville State web site, looking for the date that indicates it is the "Last Day to Earn F for Attendance (FA)."
+You are still enrolled if you stop attending class or are in an online class and stop submitting assignments but do not turn in a withdrawal form by the deadline.
+You will be given a grade of FA, meaning you failed due to not attending class and not completing your assignments.
+Please refer to the current academic calendar on the Nashville State website, looking for the date that indicates the "Last Day to Earn F for Attendance (FA)."
 If you stop attending your course after this date, you will receive an F.